Types of Elections

 District and Parish Council Elections

 District and Parish Council elections are held on the first Thursday in May, once every four years.
-The next elections will be held on the 04 May 2023.
+The most recent elections were held on the 04 May 2023.

 There are 24 Parishes in Blaby District, of which 20 have Parish Councils with elected councillors chosen every four years.
 These elections are held at the same time as the District elections.
 There are a total of 239 seats.